 Students, faculty, staff and persons served in the program and its clinics are treated in a nondiscriminatory manner-- that is, without regard to race, color, religion, sex, national or ethnic origin, disability, age, sexual orientation, genetic information, citizenship, or status as a covered veteran.
 The institution and program comply with all applicable laws, regulations, and executive orders pertaining thereto.

 Dear Graduate Applicants,

 |Department News and Events|| |

-TSHA Foundation Empress Zedler Scholarship for Texas State 1st-Year Master's Student to be Awarded March 2014
+TSHA Foundation Empress Zedler Scholarship for Texas State 1st-Year Master's Student Awarded to Emily Diaz

 The CDIS foundation is a resource for the Department of Communication Disorders to receive donations to further enhance the academic and clinical experiences of students and faculty.

 Contributions may be specified to the following CDIS institutions: